jrjml/jrjml.github.io/long_range_plan/long-range-plan.md

     - Office suites and tools for education, finance & business
     - Phone, fax, & internet

-3. Accessibility - Ensuring all people enjoy services equally.
+3. Accessibility - Ensuring all people enjoy services equally
     - Enlarged print & audio recording materials
     - Online accessibility
     - Regisration for services

-4. Engagement - Working with others.
+4. Engagement - Working with others
     - Social media, website, etc.
     - Grants opportunities
     - Outreach & programming
+    - Patrons & the community
     - Conferences & memberships
     - Trustees & Friends

-5. Management - Support tasks.
+5. Management - Support tasks
     - Accounting & records
     - Policy & procedure
     - Planning

 #### Goals and Objectives

-Summary
+The library is adopting the following set of goals to improve general service at the library over the long term.
+Each of these goals is divided into smaller objectives.
+Each objective has a target date depending on the scale, complexity, and interconnectedness of the actual work involved.

 1. GOAL: Better materials